IsaacG/Advent-of-Code/2022/reflections.md

 * I add cycles, add a new flat top and then run the simulator until `target` rocks have fallen.
   Instead, I should save height values and just compute the height using prior cycle data.

+2022/12/29: Finally found my bug in day 17!
+After finding the cycle and adding those all up, I had an off-by-one in selecting the range of height-change-steps I needed to add up to top up to 1e9.
+`tower_height += cycle_count * height_diff +  sum(height_deltas[prior_rock_cnt + X:prior_rock_cnt + remaining])`  ==> I had `X = 0` which double-counted that n'th step.
+I needed `X = 1`.

+Initially, I replaced the flat-top check with the x-and-y offsets of the last N rocks which landed.
+However, for the example input and my real input, it appears using just the x-offset is sufficient.

 Follow up:

 * (DONE) do not continue the sim once a cycle is found; use cached height data.